WeiHuang05/Weihuang05.github.io/index.md

 * 05/2025 Our team is honored to invite Prof. Wuyang Chen to give an oral presentation on Building Machines That Understand the Physics.
 [Event details](https://aip.riken.jp/events/event_184833/)

-* 05/2025 Papers are accepted by ICML 2025, [The Role of Label Noise in the Feature Learning Process](https://arxiv.org/pdf/2505.18909), [Can Diffusion Models Learn Hidden Inter-Feature Rules Behind Images?](https://arxiv.org/pdf/2502.04725)
+* 05/2025 Papers are accepted by ICML 2025, [Provable In-Context Vector Arithmetic via Retrieving Task Concepts](https://openreview.net/pdf?id=DbUmeNnNpt), [The Role of Label Noise in the Feature Learning Process](https://arxiv.org/pdf/2505.18909), [Can Diffusion Models Learn Hidden Inter-Feature Rules Behind Images?](https://arxiv.org/pdf/2502.04725)

 * 05/2025 Honored to be recognized as an [ICLR 2025 Notable Reviewer](https://iclr.cc/Conferences/2025/Reviewers).
 Grateful for the opportunity to contribute to the community.